-If you want your kids to eat and enjoy tofu, this Breaded Tofu Nuggets recipe is a great option to try.
-They’re super crunchy, perfect for dipping, and they’re loaded with protein, iron, and calcium!
+If you want your kids to eat and enjoy tofu, these crispy baked Tofu Nuggets are a great option to try.
+They’re super crunchy, perfect for dipping, and they’re loaded with plant-protein, iron, and calcium!

-Baking tofu can transform the soft texture into one that’s pleasantly crunchy.
-And this healthy baked tofu recipe doesn’t use any oil or frying to achieve the pleasant crunch, but instead relies on panko breadcrumbs and a simple baking method that allows the entire nugget to crunch up without ever having to flip them over.
+Baking tofu can transform the soft texture into one that’s pleasantly crunchy and in nugget form.
+And this baked tofu recipe doesn’t use any oil or frying to achieve the pleasant crunch, but instead relies on panko breadcrumbs and a simple baking method that allows the entire nugget to crunch up without ever having to flip them over.
 (I do love easy cooking methods!)

 Can I make these Tofu Nuggets gluten-free?